A Trusted North Port Bankruptcy Lawyer Ready to Help You

 How do I decide whether Chapter 7 is right for me?

 If you have no mortgage debts or car payments (or if you are sure you can keep up with those payments) and if your debts are all dischargeable in bankruptcy, Chapter 7 might be right for you.
 If your debts are primarily debts that are difficult or impossible to discharge under Chapter 7 (such as student loans or recent tax debts) then Chapter 7 might not be the right option.
 Otherwise, it depends largely on the details of your financial circumstances.
+Let a knowledgeable North Port bankruptcy attorney at David Holland Law walk you through your case.

 Is a Chapter 13 bankruptcy right for me?